Kaizen91/Candlestickshart/README.md

 pandas_datareader

 Instructions:
+1.Download the repo
-1.Run the code cells in the accompanying jupyter notebook (or just run candleStick.py) 2.A candlestick chart of Apples' stock price should appear showing data from the first two quarters of 2020.
+2.Run the code cells in the accompanying jupyter notebook (or just run candleStick.py) 3.A candlestick chart of Apples' stock price should appear showing data from the first two quarters of 2020.